GourangPatidar/End-To-End-Text-Summarizer/README.md

 python app.py
 ```

+This will start a Flask web server where you can input raw text and receive summarized output.

 ## Usage

 The application processes raw text and provides concise summaries using the trained NLP model.
 Detailed usage instructions can be found in the project documentation.
+Here’s a brief overview:

+1. **Input Text**: Enter the raw text that needs to be summarized.
+2. **Process**: The model processes the input text and generates a summary.
+3. **Output**: The summarized text is displayed, which can be used for further analysis or reporting.

 ## Contributing